git/git.github.io/rev_news/drafts/edition-87.md

   (not all of it totally usable though, as it also had a ROM with a basic interpreter that I think used half of that), but I am not sure.

-* Do you happen to have any memorable experience w.r.t contributing to the Git project?
+* Do you happen to have any memorable experience w\.r\.t\. contributing to the Git project?
 If yes, could you share it with us?

   Lots indeed, that is why I sometimes actively try to fix some bugs any